John Mayer Trio: Post-Try! (2006–09)

 On April 1, 2006, Mayer announced that the trio had played their final performance for that tour at a concert at the Tempe Music Festival in Tempe, Arizona.
 The three musicians had agreed to release a record, but when the time came to produce it, they came up "about three songs short", Jordan remembers.
 They went to work to write songs together, and from their collaborations, Mayer, Palladino, and Jordan wrote three songs on the album: "Good Love Is On The Way", "Vultures" and "Try".

 Mayer's experience with the Trio influenced his production style on Continuum, and he and Jordan produced the album.
 He remarked "The artist gets almost trained to believe it takes 60 people and 12 months to make a record.
 It takes four people.
 You get it on tape, you listen back and ask, 'Does it make you feel something, yes or no?'
 When you got it, you move on."
 On September 12, 2006, the day of Mayer's solo release Continuum (which contains songs from the Trio album Try!), he announced on his blog that the group would reunite and produce a studio album.

 The Trio teamed up for another performance on December 8, 2007, where Mayer performed an acoustic set, a set with the Trio and then a set with his band.
 The performance is featured on Mayer's live DVD Where the Light Is, released on July 1, 2008.

 The Trio reunited on June 4, 2009, to play the song "California Dreamin'" on The Tonight Show with Conan O'Brien.
 They reunited twice more in 2009, on December 29 at Copley Symphony Hall in San Diego for Mayer's third annual Charity Revue, and on December 31 for a special black-tie New Year's Eve performance at The Joint at the Hard Rock Hotel in Las Vegas.
 Also the Trio were brought together for an impromptu reunion during Eric Clapton's Crossroads Guitar Festival, Chicago, Ill., (June) 2010.

+Released November 17, 2009, John Mayer’s solo album “Battle Studies” features the full trio on six tracks (Jordan and Palladino would individually contribute to, eventually, every song on the record.)

 During the years since Try! was released, Palladino has been busy with session work, and his membership as the touring bassist for The Who, with Jordan also contributing his talent in recording sessions, and in his role as a record producer.

 In an interview on January 23, 2014, Mayer announced that the trio is "coming back."
 On February 27, 2014, the trio reunited in a Late Night with Seth Meyers episode to play JJ Cale's "After Midnight".